Connect with others who understand.

 A diagnosis of sebopsoriasis may be changed to psoriasis or seborrheic dermatitis if you develop more distinct symptoms of one or the other.

+There’s no cure for seborrheic dermatitis or psoriasis, but there are ways to control sebopsoriasis symptoms.
 Medicated shampoos are used to treat both plaque psoriasis and seborrheic dermatitis, so they can make good treatments for people with sebopsoriasis.

-One MyPsoriasisTeam member wrote, “Just starting and my scalp is driving me nuts.
+One MyPsoriasisTeam member wrote, “Just starting, and my scalp is driving me nuts.
 Losing bits of hair from the scaly stuff on my scalp.
 Been using Head & Shoulders anti-itch and T/Gel.”

 Some ingredients to look for in medicated shampoos are: